apache/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

 .. option:: --hits

-   The minimum number of hits before promotion.
+   The minimum number of requests before promotion.

+.. option:: --bytes

+   In addition to requests, also count bytes that are cache misses.
+If specified, default is ``0``, whichever triggers first of bytes and requests (hits) will cause promotion.

 .. option:: --buckets